svewap/nnrestapi/Documentation/Authentication/Authentication/20_jwt.rst

    // ... and add the header:
    Authorization: Bearer some_damn_long_token

-This endpoint is part of the nnrestap-extension.
+This endpoint is part of the nnrestapi extension.
 Again, include the token in the header of the request using ``Authorization: Bearer token_string``.
 If the token is still valid, you will get a JSON with the current user information like above.